ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hydro_forcing.rst

 User settings in recipe
 -----------------------

-All hydrological recipes require a shapefile as an input to produce forcing data.
+All hydrological recipes require a shapefile as an input to select forcing data.
 This shapefile determines the shape of the basin for which the data will be cut out and processed.
-All recipes are tested with `the shapefiles <https://github.com/eWaterCycle/recipes_auxiliary_datasets/tree/master/>`_  that are used for the eWaterCycle project.
+All recipes are tested with `the shapefiles <https://github.com/eWaterCycle/recipes_auxiliary_datasets/tree/master/>`_ from HydroSHEDS that are used for the eWaterCycle project.
 In principle any shapefile can be used, for example, the freely available basin shapefiles from the `HydroSHEDS project <https://www.hydrosheds.org/>`_.

 #. recipe ``hydrology/hydro_forcing.yml``